root-systems/handbook/agreements/coordination-agreement.md

 ## Daily Stand-up

 Members also meet at 10am each morning during the week for stand-up, a quick meeting during which everyone surfaces what they have been working on, what they will be working on, and any blocks they may be encountering.
+This can be done remotely via Slack if particular individuals are unable to be there in person.